-The rate is often quoted at 30%, but at a conference last year, Dr. Dan Rossignol, one of the leading experts on autism and seizures, suspected it much higher.
+The rate is often quoted at 30%, but at a conference last year, Dr. Dan Rossignol, one of the leading experts on autism and seizures, suspected it is actually much higher.
 Kids may be having “invisible” seizures.
-The only way to test for sure is with 24 hour tracking.
+The only way to test for sure is with 24-hour tracking which is often difficult for an autistic child to tolerate.
 We haven’t done this for our child.

 - They can think abstractly.

-I hope you don’t have this myth: that abstract thinking is impossible.
+I hope you don’t believe myth: that autistic kids can only think literally and abstract thinking is impossible.
 I haven’t heard it in a long time, but just in case you believe this, know that kids with autism can and do think abstractly.
-Some kids find literal concepts easier, but that doesn’t mean abstract thinking is not there.
+Some may find literal concepts easier, but that doesn’t mean abstract thinking is not there.